scrapy/sphinx-scrapy/README.rst

 Features
 ========

--   Automatic configuration of intersphinx_ for Python_, Scrapy_.
+-   Automatic configuration of intersphinx_ for Python_ and Scrapy_.

     Ready-to-use, easy-to-enable configuration for the following packages of the Scrapy_ ecosystem is also available: